sweeetland/monsters/README.md

 - City names don't contain any whitespace characters
 - Each monster will move once per round and they move synchronously one after the other
-- On start there is only one monster per city so max number of monsters is dependant number of starting cities
+- On game start max one monster per city so max number of monsters is dependant upon the number of cities
 - Readability over brevity
 - TypeScript is allowed 🚀